bminie/SIADS697/README.md

 * COVID-19 dataset
   * U.S county-level COVID-19 data for the past 7 days.
   * Accessed via the HHS Public Protect Hub API: https://protect-public.hhs.gov/datasets/cad5b70395a04b95936f0286be30e282/api
+#### Hospital General Information
+The CMS Hospital General Information has a number of fields from CMS including addresses, phone numbers, hospital type, and overall hospital rating.
+We processed this dataframe to eliminate extraneous fields and kept geographic, contact, and overall hospital information (e.g. rating, emergency services).
+This helped us retain a dataframe with only the necessary fields of information.
+#### Patient Survey (HCAHPS)
+The CMS HCAHPS patient survey data is a national, standardized survey of hospital patients attaining ratings about their recent inpatient hospital stay experiences.
+Each hospital facility ID has 24 distinct measures tracking patient experience.
+The patient experiences questions can be broken down into twelve different categories of ratings per Facility ID and obtain metrics on patients.
+Examples of these measures can be seen below:

+We then looked through each of the Measures, which contain sub-questions.
+For our hospital recommendation model, we were interested in Composite 1, 2, 3, and 5.
+In total, this amounts to four patient-centric model parameters, which consist of 14 sub-parameters.
+The full list of parameters we used can be found below.

+For each hospital, we took the mean of sub parameters to determine an overall score for each parameter.
+These four measures then became hospital parameters for our recommendation engine to score against patient inputs.
+### Combining Data Sets
+After cleaning the hospital general information and patient survey data, we joined the two datasets on Facility ID.
+This enabled us to centralize all of our model parameters and necessary hospital information within a single dataframe.

+When we began cleaning the data we realized that duplicate addresses exist but each Facility ID is unique; in total, this amounted to 5306 unique hospital Facility IDs.
+Upon further evaluation of the hospital type, we recognized that many of the duplicate addresses have psychiatry or non-invasive specialties that would not be appropriate for evaluation anyway given we’re focused on in-patient hospital care.
+Given this information, we combined the datasets and dropped rows with NA values.

+We initially also considered using data on all US hospitals from the American Hospital Directory (AHD), but upon cleaning realized there were too many discrepancies between AHD and CMS.
 ## Hospital Recommendation Engine
 Our hospital recommendation engine first begins by asking the user to enter their recommendation preferences.
 We ask for user to specify their state and their ideal ratings for doctors, nurses, staff, and patients to discern the